lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 ###cons

-This doesn't support protected variables (ones that only subclasses can access).
+This doesn't support protected variables (ones that only subclasses can access) (arguably a plus).

 You could have package private (vars in the outer scope) and public things by adding to `self`. but adding package private vars and funcs in this outer scope could make it difficult to break out this file into smaller files.